zoedmky/TRIEKY/README.md

 This tool and its clinical application were presented as an oral communication at the **Assises de Génétique Humaine 2026** (Cannes, France).

 ---

-## Citation

-If you use TRIEKY in your research or clinical workflows, please cite it as follows:

-> Dmitrievsky Z. *TRIEKY: Tandem Repeat Inspector for Emergent K-mer varietY.* GitHub (2026). [https://github.com/zoedmky/TRIEKY](https://github.com/zoedmky/TRIEKY)

 ## Dependencies & Related Tools